Nototodarus sloanii

 Nototodarus sloanii is a species of squid commonly known as the New Zealand arrow squid or Wellington flying squid.
 It is also known by its Māori name of wheketere.
 It is a favoured prey species of a number of marine mammals and diving birds.
 It is an important food source for the New Zealand fur seal and two endangered species: the New Zealand sea lion and the yellow-eyed penguin (Megadyptes antipodes).
-N. sloanii is sought by trawler fishermen for human consumption; New Zealand sea lions are frequently caught in trawl nets and drowned when feeding on N. sloanii.
+Nototodarus sloanii is sought by trawler fishermen for human consumption; New Zealand sea lions are frequently caught in trawl nets and drowned when feeding on N. sloanii.

 Habitat

 The species inhabits the coastal regions and the continental shelf around New Zealand to a depth of about 500 m, at a broad range of temperatures but more inclined towards colder waters.